 The jack and lug wrench are stored under the front passenger seat.
 The jack handle driver and jack extension are located in a kit that is stored on the floor board to the right of the front passenger seat.
 On some models, this tool kit is under the carpeting in the same location.

-To remove the jack from its stowage position, carefully release the rubber strap from the bracket.
-Turn the thumb screw counterclockwise to loosen jack and then remove it from the bracket.
+To remove the jack from its stowage position, turn the thumb screw counterclockwise to loosen jack, and then remove it from the bracket.

 Jack Storage Location

 Spare Tire Stowage